module specification

 Learning outcomes

-LO1 Research, develop and present in detail ideas for an interactive project
+LO1 Research, develop and present ideation for an interactive project.

-LO2 Apply and evaluate the appropriate methodology and techniques used in interactive design development
+LO2 Apply and evaluate the appropriate theory, methodology and methods in interaction design.

-LO3 Develop a concept for an interactive project informed by a critical understanding of end user requirements and evaluation techniques.
+LO3 Develop a high-fidelity prototype for an interactive project informed by a critical understanding of end user requirements and evaluation techniques.

 Bibliography